Broadcast Receiver in Android

 Advantages and Limitations of Broadcast Receivers

-In this section, we are going to discuss the various advantages and limitations of Broadcast Receivers in Android.
+In this section, let’s discuss the various advantages and limitations of Broadcast Receivers in Android.

 Advantages of Broadcast Receivers